 The ruling has divided opinions.
 Some view it as an important step towards workplace health and safety regulations being fulfilled.
 Others fear it will lead to too much red tape.
 There are also many questions left to be answered about how this decision can be implemented in practice, particularly in times of trust-based working hours and remote work.

 What the judgement says

 The decision says that any system for tracking working hours has to be objective, reliable and accessible.
 Yet the court leaves member states a lot of leeway what such a system has to look like in practice, allowing them to take into consideration national circumstances, for instance in certain sectors or for companies of different sizes.

-There is now deadline for introduction.
+There is no deadline for introduction.

 Possible implementation scenarios

-National legislatures have now got to decide how to implement such a system.
 Questions they have to answer include, “What counts as working time, what does not?
 How should replying to e-mails after hours or on weekends be treated?
 How precise do the recordings have to be?”.